 Sites identified for transformation in the St. Louis market were selected based on local support, transit agency buy-in, community engagement, funding/grant support and geographic diversity.
 Site selection requires significant outreach at the local level to determine if a critical mass of partners is there to make the project feasible.
-Ouestions to ask:
+Questions to ask:

-- Who owns the land? - Are they willing to partner on the project? - Will they maintain the infrastructure changes at the end of the project? - Who owns the current transit infrastructure (i.e. bus shelter, bench, sign)? - What are the transit agency requirements, if any, around this stop or station? - What local partners are in the community who may support this project? - How many riders are impacted by this site? - Is there a corporate or local business partner onsite? - What do the riders think of this stop? - · What do the neighbors think? - Is there a community plan this transformation can build from?
+- Who owns the land? - Are they willing to partner on the project? - Will they maintain the infrastructure changes at the end of the project? - Who owns the current transit infrastructure (i.e. bus shelter, bench, sign)? - What are the transit agency requirements, if any, around this stop or station? - What local partners are in the community who may support this project? - How many riders are impacted by this site? - Is there a corporate or local business partner onsite? - What do the riders think of this stop? - What do the neighbors think? - Is there a community plan this transformation can build from?

 Of greatest concern will be determining capacity to take on more than one project at a time.
 One way to prioritize projects is to create a matrix to define funding and partner agency support.

-Partner support

-Low funding High funding support. support.
-High partner High partner support. support.
-Low funding High funding support. support.
-Low partner Low partner support. support.
+1 Low funding support.
+High funding support.
+Partner High partner support.
+High partner support. support Low funding support.
+High funding support.
+Low partner support.
+Low partner support.
 Funding support